DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 * Ilya doesn’t remember what happened next.
 All he knows is that he awoke in a cage in the den the following morning, with blood staining his mouth.
 He’s been haunted ever since by the thought of those he may have harmed.

 Ilya blames the false “Zuleika" for his current predicament, and somewhat blames his parents for concealing the truth from him, but blames no one more than himself for the injuries he may have caused.
 Ilya doesn't blame the real Zuleika for his fate, and is deeply grateful to her for her reassurances and efforts to keep him comfortable.

-> [!abstract]+ **Ambushing Kiril**
-> If the players insist on ambushing Kiril and freeing Ilya before rescuing Emil, Zuleika warns them that that the other members of the pack fear Kiril and will surely follow him into battle—a fighting force that would surely lead to the players’ doom.
-“Only Emil could persuade them to stand aside," she tells them.
-“But as long as Emil remains in the dungeons of Castle Ravenloft, the pack will follow Kiril into death."
->
-> If the players appear concerned for Ilya's well-being, Ilya hoarsely, but bravely assures them that "Aunt Zuleika" can take care of him while he waits for the players' return.
-(Zuleika, as a cleric of Mother Night, is respected and obeyed by the colony of rats that lives amidst the many holes of the werewolf den.
-The rats bring her and Ilya acorn caps full of water and scraps of meat from the pack's kills.)
 ### What Zuleika Knows
 If questioned, Zuleika can share the following information: